GuidesiOS mDocs Verifier SDKTutorial πŸŽ“

 Tutorial Step 2

-The first capability you will build into your app is to initialise the SDK so that your app can use SDK functions and classes.
-To achieve this, we need to import the MobilecredentialVerifierSDK framework and then initialise the MobileCredentialVerifier class.
+The first capability you will build into your app is to initialize the SDK so that your app can use SDK functions and classes.
+To achieve this, we need to import the MobilecredentialVerifierSDK framework and then initialize the MobileCredentialVerifier class.

 Create the application structure